 Public transportation is widely available in Italy as well as mostly the rest of Europe.

 The best way to get around depends on where you’re going and how long you plan on staying.
-In large cities like Rome, it’s best to opt for the public buses or metro systems as they are both affordable and efficient.
+In large cities like Rome, it’s best to opt for public buses or metro systems as they are both affordable and efficient.

 For longer distances, trains are a great option as they provide comfortable travel.
 Depending on your itinerary, it might be worth investing in a 7-day or 15-day regional train pass if you plan on taking multiple trips around the country.
 This will save you money in the long run.

-Food & dining in Italy
+Food & Dining in Italy

 One of the best things about traveling in Italy is the food!
 Whether you’re enjoying a plate of pasta or indulging in a delicious gelato, Italian cuisine is world-renowned for its quality and taste.

 When dining out in Italy, be sure to leave a tip of at least 5-10% if you’re satisfied with your meal.
-Tipping is not expected but it is customary and will help show your appreciation for the hard work of the waitstaff.
+Tipping is not expected, but it is customary and will help show your appreciation for the hard work of the waitstaff.

 For a truly magical culinary experience, consider joining a food tour in one of Italy’s major cities.
 Food tours offer an excellent way to explore local eateries and learn more about the country’s unique culture and cuisine.